ByteChkR/VisCPU/docs/integration/Integration.md

 ```
 The Instance Builder follows the Factory Pattern.
 A new CPU Instance can be built by calling `builder.Build()` after all peripherals were set up.
+C# Code can be Exposed with the `WithExposedApi` function, taking the function, exposed name and argument count.
+The Exposed Function has to be imported with `#import "integration <Funcname>` to be able to use it.

 6. Compile a Script with the `CompilerHelper.Compile` method.
 ```cs